-- Each entrance to a laboratory from a public corridor or stairwell must have a Health and Safety Door Sign (HSDS) holder. - Interior laboratories or procedure rooms must also have an HSDS Sign holder. - The HSDS sign holder/frame must accommodate 8.5 x 11-inch sized paper. - The HSDS holder must be centered 2 inches below the official room number placard.
+- Each entrance to a laboratory from a public corridor or stairwell must have a Health and Safety Door Sign (HSDS) holder. - Interior laboratories or procedure rooms must also have an HSDS Sign holder.

-DATE REVIEWED: DATE UPDATED: CLASSIFICATION & LOCATION: PAGE: Fire Safety, General Safety, Construction Safety March 6, 2024 March 6, 2024 T:\Documentation\EHS-Manual\8.2BldgDesignGuidelines.docx 17 of 34
+DATE REVIEWED: DATE UPDATED: CLASSIFICATION & LOCATION: PAGE: Fire Safety, General Safety, Construction Safety April 7, 2020 April 3, 2020 T:\Documentation\EHS-Manual\8.2BldgDesignGuidelines.docx 17 of 34 The state of the state of the state